Blog

 (877) 778-0318

 CLABSI in patients receiving TPN can lead to prolonged hospital stays, higher healthcare costs, and even death.
 In fact, over 28,000 patients die from this complication annually.
-However, preventing CLABSI with TPN is possible and easy.
+The good news is that most CLABSI events associated with TPN are preventable through established best practices and techniques.

-This guide will show you how to prevent CLABSI with TPN by following proper guidelines and central line maintenance techniques.
+This guide will show you how to prevent CLABSI by following proper guidelines and central line maintenance techniques.

 Understanding TPN Therapy